Skip to main content

 • monetization

-Reviews indicate a clear preference for Metal Slug Tactics, which is viewed as a passionate and worthwhile paid experience, over Metal Slug Awakening, criticized as a free-to-play title perceived as a soulless cash grab.
+Reviews indicate a clear preference for Metal Slug Tactics, which is viewed as a passionate and worthwhile paid experience, over Metal Slug Awakening, which is criticized as a free but soulless cash grab.
+This highlights a desire for quality and depth in monetized games rather than exploitative free-to-play models.

 • “If I was given the choice of playing Metal Slug Awakening (a free but soulless cash grab) and Metal Slug Tactics (a paid but passionate work).”